xquercus/load-balanced-scheduler/README.md

 ### Under the v2 scheduler logs show multiple intervals being calculated for the same card.

 This is expected behavior.
-Under the v2 scheduler, logs may show the card being scheduled multiple times.
 Anki calculates intervals before checking which ease button the user actually pressed.
-It's not clear why this is done but see [this function](https://github.com/dae/anki/blob/b5785f7ec8b3f95f88ba63cc43f9ee7ce829241a/anki/schedv2.py#L895-L915) in `schedv2.py` if you want to explore more.
+See [this function](https://github.com/dae/anki/blob/b5785f7ec8b3f95f88ba63cc43f9ee7ce829241a/anki/schedv2.py#L895-L915) in `schedv2.py` if you want to explore more.
 The end result is that for a NORMAL card the log will show calculated intervals for HARD and NORMAL.
 For an EASY cards the log will show calculated intervals for HARD, NORMAL and EASY.
 In the end, the last interval shown in the log is the one Anki assigns to the card.

 ## Credits